Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the same time, point c, clause 1, Article 4 and clause 2, Article 5 also need to add the phrase "industrial cluster" because according to actual conditions, some localities do not plan to build chemical industrial parks but only plan to build chemical industrial clusters.

-Regarding the management of new chemicals, Clause 2, Article 21 of the draft Law stipulates that within 5 years from the date of registration of new chemicals, organizations and individuals engaged in chemical activities related to new chemicals must annually report to competent state agencies on the process of activities with new chemicals.
+Regarding the management of new chemicals, Clause 2, Article 21 of the draft Law stipulates that within 5 years from the date of registration of new chemicals, organizations and individuals engaged in chemical activities related to new chemicals must annually report to competent state agencies on their activities with new chemicals.
 Delegates noted that this provision in the draft Law does not mention the consequences of non-compliance with legal regulations.

 Regarding safety distance, delegate Ma Thi Thuy suggested adding regulations for large-scale chemical production facilities to build wastewater treatment systems because chemical production is very toxic.
 If only regulating safe construction sites and developing plans to prevent and respond to chemical incidents is not enough.